dog after teeth cleaning in colma ca

 Just like toothbrushes, there are many toothpaste options for pets.
 Since pets will likely end up ingesting most of the paste during brushing, use only pet toothpaste.
 You can choose from a variety of flavors, including chicken, beef, seafood, and mint.
 Unless you already know what your pet’s favorite is, based on their diet, you may have to experiment with a few flavors to determine which one is best.

-Tips on Brushing Your Pet's Teeth
+Tips on Brushing Your Dog and Cat's Teeth

 The first time you brush your pet’s teeth, take your time.
 Gradually introduce your pet to the toothbrush and reward them with a treat during the process.
 Make sure your pet is used to having their mouth handled before you begin brushing.
 If necessary, dip your fingers in chicken broth before you touch their mouth.
 When your pet is comfortable, you can begin brushing, but the process involves several preliminary steps before you can thoroughly brush the teeth.